Skunkworks1983/Skunkworks-code-exercises/roomba/README.md

 ## Implementing Your Solution

-Your solution code should go in the `moveRobotOnce()` method in `Main.java`.
-Each time this method is called, you should call a robot movement method on `grid` and possibly also `grid.robotClean()`.
-Calling more than one movement function at a time will mess up the regular printing of the grid, which happens every 1 second by default.
+Your solution code should go in the `moveRobot()` method in `Main.java`.
+The main method will keep calling this method repeatedly until the whole floor is clean.
+You can choose whether to only move once every time `moveRobot()` gets called or do all your movements in a single run of `moveRobot()`--the code should work fine either way.

 ## Background